Geoff Chappell, Software Analyst

 The profile source ProfileTime (0) has special interest to the kernel for cache errata support.
 If the desired Interval is larger than the kernel needs for that support, the kernel’s interval is what gets set.

 For ProfileAlignmentFixup, the kernel does not involve the HAL but simply remembers the given Interval.
-No known x86 or x64 build of Windows in any version has any other use of this interval except that it can be set and queried.
+No x86 or x64 build of Windows in any version is known to make any other use of this interval except that it can be set and queried.

 Once the interval has been set as described above, if tracing of profile events is enabled, the function queries for what actually did get set as the new interval and puts both the new and old settings in an event.
 If tracing was not enabled before the function set the interval, then zero is used as the old setting.
 The hook ID for the event that records the change of interval is PERFINFO_LOG_TYPE_SAMPLED_PROFILE_SET_INTERVAL (0x0F48).